Sensitization of parliamentarians, law enforcement agents and judicial dialogues

 Recommended programmatic activities include:

-- Facilitated discussions and negotiations among service providers and law enforcement officials to address practices that impede on public health and access to services
+- facilitating discussions and negotiations among service providers and law enforcement officials to address practices that impede on public health and access to services

-- Health workplace policies and programmes for law enforcement officials, and
+- health workplace policies and programmes for law enforcement officials

 In Thailand, police training has been implemented through a partnership between the Royal Thai Police, Ministry of Justice, Ministry of Public Health, Foundation for AIDS Rights and UNDP.